Lightstreamer/Lightstreamer-kafka-connector/README.md

 Both the Kafka Connector and the Metadata Adapter run in-process with the Lightstreamer Broker, which can be deployed in the cloud or on-premises.

+## Kafka Client vs. Kafka Connect

+The Lightstreamer Kafka Connector can operate in two distinct modes: as a direct Kafka client or as a Kafka Connect connector.

+### Lightstreamer Kafka Connector as a Kafka Client

+In this mode, the Lightstreamer Kafka Connector uses the Kafka client API to communicate directly with the Kafka broker.
+This approach is typically lighter, faster, and more scalable, as it avoids the additional layer of Kafka Connect.
+All sections of this documentation refer to this mode, except for the section specifically dedicated to the Sink Connector.

+### Lightstreamer Kafka Connector as a Kafka Connect Sink Connector

+In this mode, the Lightstreamer Kafka Connector integrates with the Kafka Connect framework, acting as a sink connector.
+While this introduces an additional messaging layer, there are scenarios where the standardized deployment provided by Kafka Connect is required.
+For more details on using the Lightstreamer Kafka Connector as a Kafka Connect sink connector, please refer to this section: [Kafka Lightstreamer Sink Connector](#kafka-connect-lightstreamer-sink-connector).

 # QUICK START: Set up in 5 minutes

 To efficiently showcase the functionalities of the Lightstreamer Kafka Connector, we have prepared an accessible quickstart application located in the [`examples/quickstart`](examples/quickstart/) directory.
 This streamlined application facilitates real-time streaming of data from a Kafka topic directly to a web interface.
 It leverages a modified version of the [Stock List Demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client), specifically adapted to demonstrate Kafka integration.
 This setup is designed for rapid comprehension, enabling you to swiftly grasp and observe the connector's performance in a real-world scenario.